 Sage Advice: Hear how moving frequently as a military brat shaped my views of the world in this episode of the Uncovering Kansas podcast.

 3. Military Kids Typically Live and Attend Public School with Civilian Children

 When they are stationed overseas, military children often attend DoDDS so that they can be instructed in English and remain aligned with educational requirements when they return to the US.
 However, they don’t always live on post.
 And when they do live in military housing, there are still many opportunities to interact with the locals.

-When my family lived in the Netherlands, I attended an international school with US, British, Canadian, and German sections, which gave my sisters and me many unique opportunities to learn foreign languages, celebrate diverse holidays, and experience different teaching techniques.
+When my family lived in the Netherlands, I attended an international high school with US, British, Canadian, and German sections, which gave my sisters and me many unique opportunities to learn foreign languages, celebrate diverse holidays, and experience different teaching techniques.
 Additionally, we had one hour of instruction by a local Dutchman each week who taught about the culture, geography, history, language, and food of the Netherlands.

 4. Military Brats Develop Unique Coping Skills

 Whether it’s frequent moves during peacetime or the stress of a parent being deployed to a combat zone, military brats are challenged to develop unique coping skills.
 While generalizations never apply to 100% of any community, military brats often possess specific qualities.
 Characteristics of military brats often include being resilient, adaptive, and worldly.

 Kids Who Grow Up in Military Families are Resilient